ejangi/ziplock/docs/technical/build.md

 Before building, you may want to review:
 - [Configuration Guide](configuration.md) - Understanding configuration options for deployment
-- [IPC Client Examples](ipc-client-examples.md) - Examples for integrating with the built backend service
+- [Mobile Integration](mobile-integration.md) - Examples for integrating with mobile platforms

 ### Development Dependencies